keu/docs/guides/airflow-components.md

 - **Webserver:** A Flask server running with Gunicorn that serves the [Airflow UI](https://www.astronomer.io/guides/airflow-ui/).
 - **[Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html):** A Daemon responsible for scheduling jobs.
 This is a multi-threaded Python process that determines what tasks need to be run, when they need to be run, and where they are run.
 - **[Database](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html):** A database where all DAG and task metadata are stored.
 This is typically a Postgres database, but MySQL, MsSQL, and SQLite are also supported.
 - **[Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html):** The mechanism for running tasks.
-An executor is running within the Scheduler whenever Airflow is operational.
+An executor is running within the scheduler whenever Airflow is operational.

 If you run Airflow locally using the [Astro CLI](https://docs.astronomer.io/astro/install-cli), you'll notice that when you start Airflow using `astrocloud dev start`, it will spin up three containers, one for each of the core components.